bigfix/developer.bigfix.com/site/reference/types/string.md

 # service &lt;string&gt; : service

-Returns the service object matching the name provided, regardless of its running state.On a Macintosh, returns a &amp;lt;dummy&amp;gt; type.
+Returns the service object matching the name provided, regardless of its running state.On a Macintosh, returns a &lt;dummy&lt; type.

 # set of &lt;string&gt; : string set